IdentityForce Review 2026: Identity Protection That Also Logs Your Data? [Tested]

 Our testing proved that IdentityForce is a useful service, but does it share too much of your data?

 IdentityForce is user-friendly and offers lots of monitoring options, but we had issues with its privacy policy and customer support.
-Its plans are extremely flexible too, allowing you to decide if you want to add credit monitoring, need an annual plan, or want full family coverage.
+Its plans are extremely flexible, allowing you to decide if you want to add credit monitoring, need an annual plan, or want full family coverage.

 But we reviewed the privacy policy and found it offputting, especially considering the price tag.
-IdentityForce admits to sharing and selling your data to data brokers, marketing companies, and other third parties.
-We also weren’t impressed with the scavenger hunt we needed to do to find customer support.
+IdentityForce admits it may share or sell your data to data brokers, marketing companies, and other third parties.
+We also weren’t impressed with how difficult it was to locate customer support.

 Learn more about how IdentityForce stacks up next to the best identity theft protection